Kingston Wall: III - Tri-Logy and Walli's death

-Legacy
+Legacy and tribute concerts

 During their active time, Kingston Wall never achieved mainstream popularity.
-All their albums were printed in limited amounts and released on Walli's own independent label, Trinity.
+All their albums were printed in limited numbers and released on Walli's own independent label, Trinity.
 It was only after the group had disbanded that their popularity slowly grew through word-of-mouth.

-Kingston Wall was known for their energetic live performances.
-The band held their own Freak-Out Club three times in Helsinki.
-They started playing live from small local pubs but as their popularity grew they could sell out the biggest clubs in Helsinki.
+Although Kingston Wall never played outside Finland apart from one gig in Estonia, the group is considered even by many Finns as one of the country's best hard rock groups.
+Their albums have appeared on the Finnish Top 40 album charts.
+The cult following status of Kingston Wall has also gained them a steadily growing fan base around the world, mostly thanks to the Internet.

+Kingston Wall has influenced many Finnish rock groups and received cover tributes from artists such as The Rasmus ("Used to Feel Before" on their single Madness) and Amorphis ("And I Hear You Call" on My Kantele EP).

+In October 2018, the band announced on their Facebook page that they would be playing a gig at Tavastia Club in Helsinki to celebrate the 50th birthday of Petri Walli.
+Performing under the name Kingston Wall by JJylli, Kuoppis and Brothers von Hertzen, the outfit included Jylli on bass, Kuoppamäki on drums and the Von Hertzen Brothers on guitars, lead vocals and percussion.
+The Tavastia show was sold out in minutes, which prompted the band to embark on a full-fledged tour.

+To celebrate the 30th anniversary of the band's final public concert, Jylli and Kuoppamäki played a tribute concert in Helsinki Ice Hall on 5 December 2024.
+The duo were joined onstage by Jesper Anastasiadis, Juhani Grönroos, Esa Holopainen and Mikko Von Hertzen.
+The anniversary concert were preceded by smaller concerts at Finnish festivals during the summer of 2024.

+Re-issues, remixes and books

 All the original Kingston Wall albums and singles under the Trinity label have been since sold out and are regarded collector's items.
-The III - Tri-Logy was re-issued by a Finnish record label Zen Garden in 1998.
+The III - Tri-Logy was re-issued by the Finnish record label Zen Garden in 1998.
 A limited amount of 1000 copies included a bonus CD along with each of the three original remastered albums.
 The limited re-issues sold out quickly.
 The bonus CDs contained single B-sides and previously unreleased live recordings.
 In 2000, a remix album titled Freakout Remixes was released.
 This tribute album included techno and psychedelic trance remixes of the original Kingston Wall songs, made by such Finnish artists as Accu, Squaremeat and Texas Faggott.
-Kingston Wall has also influenced many Finnish rock groups and received cover tributes from artists such as The Rasmus ("Used to Feel Before" on Madness-single) and Amorphis ("And I Hear You Call" on My Kantele-EP).

-Although Kingston Wall never played outside Finland apart from one gig in Tallinn, Estonia during their early days, the group is considered even by many Finns as one of the country's best hard rock groups.
-Their albums have appeared on the Finnish Top 40 album charts.
-The cult following status of Kingston Wall has also gained them a steadily growing fan base around the world, mostly thanks to the Internet.

-After a long period of silence, a live CD box set was released from Kingston Wall.
-The box set featured three CDs recorded from various gigs during the band's existence.
+A live CD box set Real Live Thing was released in 2005.
+The box set features three CDs recorded at various gigs during the band's existence.
 The tracks were selected for this album by bass player Jukka Jylli.

-Jukka Jylli and Sami Kuoppamäki currently play in the Finnish rock outfit Zook.

-In October 2018, the band announced on their Facebook page that they would be playing a gig at Tavastia Club in Helsinki to celebrate the 50th birthday of Petri Walli.
-Performing under the name Kingston Wall by JJylli, Kuoppis and Brothers von Hertzen, the outfit included Jylli on bass, Kuoppamäki on drums and the Von Hertzen Brothers on guitars, lead vocals and percussion.
-The Tavastia show was sold out in minutes, which prompted the band to embark on a full-fledged tour.

-Biography of Petri Walli
+In 2023, remixes of all three Kingston Wall studio albums were released.
+The albums were remixed by Robert Palomäki, who also mixed the band live and participated in the recording sessions of II and Tri-Logy.